 Redding is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Redding’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 One downside of living in Redding is that it can take a long time to commute to work.
 In Redding, the average commute to work is 33.29 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

 Even though Redding is a smaller town, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 The people who call Redding home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Redding residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Redding include Italian, German, English, and French .
+Important ancestries of people in Redding include German, Italian, English, and Polish.

 The most common language spoken in Redding is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German.